Ehanlion/mist_obsidian/99. Player Data/JP/Wake Tiraus.md

 1. A mission that's longer winded, forced to use short rests
 2. long dungeon requiring tactical usage of rest and resources
 # Wake Version Two

+> [!NOTE] Character Description
+> In case visual character design appeals to any of u she’ll be a mix of sea elf and Tiefling, one horn on the left side of her head sprouting up from the forehead area kind of like a rhino horn, and on the right side a broken stump of a horn.
+Greyish/blue skin, with yellow and blue swirling eyes with an iris like a cat.
+Navy blue hair that lightens slightly as it reaches down, Japanese wolf cut.
+Her mask (same as before) hangs from her horn when it isn't being fully worn.
+Still a variety of silver piercings across her face, specifically nose ring, with spider bites and brow piercing on the left side of her face, and just a lot on her ears.
+Wears a loose fitting hooded tunic that's unbuttoned, and a chest wrapped up with a gauze binding.
+Sandals on feet and loose, ragged pants.
+Carries the wave cutter blade in the left hand, and a small flamberge bladed dagger in the right